TheForgottened/advent-of-code/README.md

 ### Join my private leaderboard! `1050747-318b1fcb`

-This repository will be used to store my solution to all the puzzles using C only.
+This repository will be used to store my solution to all the puzzles.